nanoframework/nf-interpreter/targets/FreeRTOS/ESP32_DevKitC/BUILD-ESP32.md

 You should use the _develop_ branch for mainstream development or the _develop-network_ branch to work with the networking features which is currently a work in progress.

-A guide to making contributions is provided [here] (https://github.com/nanoframework/Home/blob/master/CONTRIBUTING.md)
+A guide to making contributions is provided [here](https://github.com/nanoframework/Home/blob/master/CONTRIBUTING.md)

 ## Setting up the build environment for ESP32

+After cloning the repo, you need to setup the build environemnt.
+You can use the power shell script or follow the step-by-step instrunctions.

-## Automated Install of the build environment for ESP32
+### Automated Install of the build environment for ESP32

+__The following power shell script is not signed.
+Run Power Shell as an Administrator and run `set-executionpolicy remotesigned` to enable execution of the non-signed script.__

 On Windows, one may use the `.\install-esp32-tools.ps1` Power Shell script located in the repository root folder to download the ESP32 IDF Source, toolchain, prebuilt libraries, OpenOCD (for JTAG debugging) and Ninja Zips.
-It will download the zips into the repository folder and extract them into subfolders of the main tool folder:
+You may need to use __Run as Administrator__ for power shell to permit installing modules to unzip the downloaded archives.
+The script will download the zips into the repository folder and extract them into subfolders of the main ESP32 tool folder:

    - `C:\Esp32_Tools`

-The power shell script is not signed.
-Run Power Shell as an Administrator and run `set-executionpolicy remotesigned` to enable execution of the non-signed ps1 script.

 Open Power Shell in the root folder of the repository and run the script specifying `ESP32_DEVKITC` as the target BOARD_NAME.
 Optionally specify the COM port the ESP32 flash programming utility will use (The COM port is easily changed later.
 If it is not specified, manually edit tasks.json and change instances of `<COMPORT>` to the required port before flashing the ESP32 nanoCLR firmware.)